Transforming Community Equipment Services (TCES)

 Changing the way social care is provided

-Transforming Community Equipment Services aims to change the way that disabled and older people receive simple aids to help with daily living through the introduction of the ‘Retail Model’.
+Transforming Community Equipment Services aim to change the way that disabled and older people receive simple aids to help with daily living through the introduction of the ‘Retail Model’.
 This is just a small part of a wider scheme called Personalisation Agenda intended to change the way social care is provided giving people more choice and control over the services they receive.

 See Personalisation Agenda (external link) for more information.

 The ‘Retail Model’ which launched in Haringey in 2011, is a joint initiative between Haringey Council and North Central London NHS.
 Its aim is to improve access to simple items of equipment such as bathing aids and raised toilet seats, which can play a significant role in helping people lead more independent lives.

 With the new system in place, following as assessment of need by a health or social care professional, a prescription will be provided which can be exchanged for ‘simple aids to daily living’ at a local retailer.

 - Address: 3 Northgate Business Centre, Crown Road Enfield, EN1 1TG

 - Opening times: Monday to Saturday, 8.30am - 5.30pm

 To provide greater choice and flexibility, there is an option to ‘top up’ or ‘upgrade' to an item that meets the same need but is more pleasing, for which the individual would pay the difference in cost.

 This new way of accessing simple equipment also provides the opportunity for any person, including those who are not eligible for services, to go to a local ‘accredited retailer’ and buy their own simple items of equipment to maintain their independence.